Leased Vehicle Protection

 - Does my leased vehicle qualify?

 Most privately leased, new and late-model cars, SUVs, light trucks, motorcycles, mopeds and motorhomes qualify.
 The vehicle must be either brand new or, if used, no older than one model year old.
 For example, if the newest models currently on the market are 2017, new and used 2017 and 2016 models would qualify.

 - Does Leased Vehicle Protection for motorcycles have the same coverage as Leased Vehicle Protection on passenger vehicles?

 There are some differences.
 Coverage depends on what kind of Autopac coverage you have on your motorcycle.
-Basic Autopac coverage for passenger vehicles includes all-perils coverage, however Basic Autopac for motorcycles and mopeds is limited to collision and upset protection.
+Basic Autopac coverage for passenger vehicles includes all-perils coverage, but Basic Autopac for motorcycles and mopeds is limited to collision and upset protection.